Welcome to Our AAU Basketball Program!

 A: You will receive an email from CAL Sports Academy welcoming you to the team and specific instructions on what happens next.
 Parent confirmation occurs by sending an email of acceptance to email@example.com and registering with a non-refundable $150 deposit within 48 hours of notification of team selection.
 A received payment means confirmation into the program.
 Parents must attend the AAU Parent Meeting, which explains the overall program objectives and expectations.

-Q: When are the dates for the AAU FALL season?
+Q: When are the dates for the AAU SPRING season?

-Q: What is the cost of the AAU Fall season?
+Q: What is the cost of the AAU SPRING season?

-A: CAL Sports Academy’s AAU FALL Program Fees include team practices, team skill development/performance training, tournaments, AAU membership, gym rentals, coaches’ salary and expenses, and administrative costs.
-CAL Sports Academy’s 2018 AAU FALL Season Program fees: All Players Uniform ($760).
+A: CAL Sports Academy’s AAU SPRING Program Fees include team practices, team skill development/performance training, tournaments, AAU membership, gym rentals, coaches’ salary, and expenses, and administrative costs.
+CAL Sports Academy’s 2019 AAU FALL Season Program fees: All Players Uniform ($TBD).

 Q: How many tournaments are there for Fall Season?

-A: CAL Sports Academy registers for 3 tournaments throughout the AAU Fall season.
+A: CAL Sports Academy registers for 7 tournaments throughout the AAU SPRING season.

 Q: How many practices are there per week for the Fall Season?

-A: Each team has one(1), 90-minute practice per week and 5 selected weekends for Skill Development/Performance Training.
+A: Each team has two (2), 90-minute practice per week and selected weekends for Skill Development/Performance Training.

 Competition in Boys and Girls AAU Basketball shall be in the following: